blazickjp/GoApp/readme.md

-# Creating the README.md content in Markdown format

-readme_content = '''
 # 🚀 Python Error Collector for LLMs 🚀

 Hello there, adventurous coder! 😎 Are you tired of those pesky Python errors ruining your day?